AUDIY/AUDIY_Verilog_IP/README.md

 - [I2S_PCM_MCLK](https://github.com/AUDIY/AUDIY_Verilog_IP/tree/main/__Legacy__/I2S_MCLK)
   I2S to stereo PCM converter (synchronous w/ Master clock).
   I2S must be synchronized w/ MCLK by synchronizer.
 So it is NOT recommended.

+## License under CERN-OHL-P v2
+Copyright AUDIY 2023 - 2025.

+This source describes Open Hardware and is licensed under the CERN-OHL-P v2.

+You may redistribute and modify this source and make products using it under the terms of the CERN-OHL-P v2 (https:/cern.ch/cern-ohl).

+This source is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN-OHL-P v2 for applicable conditions.